kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 Whether to show the ICN below a graphic.

 show.schema.heading
 Whether to include the default heading related to the S1000D schema of a data module.

 show.unclassified
 Whether to show the text "UNCLASSIFIED" when a document is not classified.

 simple.info.codes
 Descriptive data modules with these info codes will be presented with a minimal stylesheet, without the standard lists, tables, or headings.

 title.fontset
 Default font for titles.

 title.page.issue.date
 Show the issue date of the publication module on the generated title page.

+title.page.publisher
+Show the responsible partner company on the generated title page.

 titled.labelled.para.toc
 Include "labelled paras" besides levelledPara in the data module's TOC.
 For example, steps with titles.

 toc.section.depth
 The depth of each data module's TOC.